dongzgh/dongzgh.github.io/journal.md

 	* Discussed solution to bug #23959 regarding how to create/display Lines for Double Attached
 	* Asked Shaharoz to confirm Regeneration/Deletion strategy with Muhammad
 	* Discussed Scrum Practice enhancements regarding where to put discussion history
-	* Discussed with Alex Chubarev about how hole filling works
+	* Discussed with Chubarev about how hole filling works
 	* Discussed with Henny about Recreate Holes or Recreate Notches in AGW
 	* Sent email to Muhammad discussing about Recreate Holes and Notches interface
 	* Discussed with Shaharoz about Pre-deletion notification in FTIMFCFeatureTree